acidanthera/VoodooInput/README.md

 **WARNING**: This kernel extension is designed to be bundled with a dedicated multitouch client driver and exists for the developers only.
-Please download the latest version of [VoodooPS2](https://github.com/acidanthera/VoodooPS2/releases) or [VoodooI2C](https://github.com/alexandred/VoodooI2C) to make the use this kext.
+Please download the latest version of [VoodooPS2](https://github.com/acidanthera/VoodooPS2/releases) or [VoodooI2C](https://github.com/alexandred/VoodooI2C) to make use of this kext.

 #### Credits
 - [Apple](https://www.apple.com) for macOS